matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/useful-address.md

 ## Mainnet known tokens

-These are the tokens that are listed on our block explorer.
-Learn how to [add token](../developer-guides/bridging/bridging-asset.md#add-tokens-to-the-bridge) to our bridge.
+These tokens are listed on our block explorer.
+Learn how to [add tokens to the bridge](../developer-guides/bridging/bridging-asset.md#add-tokens-to-the-bridge).

 |    Symbol                     | Name          | L1 token address                          | L2 token address                         |
 | ----------------------------- | ------------- | ------------------------------------------| ------------------------------------------